openshift/registry-image-widgets/README.md

 Getting Started
 ---------------

-The image widgets are provided in the kubernetes-image-widgets bower package.
+The image widgets are provided in the registry-image-widgets bower package.

-To get the kubernetes-image-widgets bower component in another project, run:
+To get the registry-image-widgets bower component in another project, run:

 ```
-bower install kubernetes-image-widgets --save
+bower install registry-image-widgets --save
 ```

 To see a simple running example git clone this repo and run